 The application process for the Canada Courtesy Visa is different from other Temporary Resident Visa applications, but similar to the Diplomatic and Official Visa.
 If you fulfill the requirements above and you need to go to Canada as part of your official duties, then you may submit a direct visa application to the Canadian Consulate or Embassy in your home country.

-In addition to these forms, you must also submit the following supporting documents:
+In addition to what is commonly required for any Canada visa application, you must also submit the following supporting documents:

 - One of the following statements: